 Choose the correct answer.

-A particle of mass 6 kg is sandwiched between two identical springs collinear vertically, the upper end of the upper spring is fixed to the ceiling and the lower end of the lower spring is fixed to the floor.
+A particle of mass 6 kg is sandwiched between two identical springs that are vertically collinear.
+The upper end of the upper spring is fixed to the ceiling and the lower end of the lower spring is fixed to the floor.
 The system deflects by 12 mm at equilibrium.
-The stiffness of each spring in N/m is:
+The stiffness of each spring in N/m is